Maple – Dreams – Nine of Hardwoods (Swords)

 Genus: Acer – Family: Sapindaceae

-Message: Sugar maple reminds us to tap into our dreams by allowing our emotions to be seen.
-If we are experiencing nightmares or wake up feeling lethargic, sad, fearful or tired sugar maple is here to encourage us to see their deeper meaning.
-Often our fears and insecurities are reflections of the expectations and perceptions we place on our self.
-By owning our dreams, we are empowered to bring our subconscious thoughts to consciousness.
-By truly seeing how we are perceiving ourselves and or our situation we can begin to see the areas we need to heal deep within us or the changes we need to make in our lives.
-Fearless dreaming can help release our fears.
+Message: Sugar maple reminds us to tap into our dreams by allowing our emotions to be acknowledged for what they are.
+If we are experiencing nightmares or waking up feeling lethargic, sad, fearful or tired – sugar maple encourages us to seek out the deeper meaning.
+Often our fears and insecurities are reflections of the expectations and perceptions we have placed on our self.
+By owning our dreams, we empower our subconscious to bring our thoughts to consciousness.
+By truly seeing how we perceive ourselves or our situation we can begin to see the areas we need to focus on and the changes we need to make in our lives.
+Fearless dreaming can shift our deepest fears into positive visions.

 Challenge: Restless sleep, inability to dream or remember dreams.
 Being resistant to following your dreams or allowing dreams to guide you.
 Could also be excessive day dreaming.